Payroll officer job description

 Pathway options

-Some payroll officers stay in this stable career long-term, but there are plenty of opportunities to progress into higher roles in financial or even other sectors entirely.
+Some payroll officers stay in this stable career long-term, but there are plenty of opportunities to progress into higher roles in finance with enough payroll experience, or even other sectors entirely.

 Some career path options for a payroll officer could be: